pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/datamineDashboardOverview.md

 [The Datamine Dashboard](https://datamine-crypto.github.io/realtime-decentralized-dashboard/) is a feature-rich user interface and all-in-one realtime powerhouse of data.
 Get all your $DAM, $FLUX, $ETH, & $USDC analytics points from on-chain data in a single place instantly.
-The dashboard is where you can start your mint and produce/destroy FLUX tokens.
+The dashboard is where you can start your validator and produce/destroy FLUX tokens.

 ### 💡 Watch your $FLUX USDC balance increase on real-time, on-chain USDC multi-route Uniswap data.
 We've taken all the complications and calculations away.
 See your unminted FLUX tokens balance in realtime based on all your bonuses.